tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/PITCHME.md

    - The prover commits to a value(s) that they want to prove knowledge of.
    - The prover generates the proof by enforcing the constraints over the committed values and any additional public values.
 The constraints might require the prover to commit to some additional variables.
-   - The Prover sends the verifier all the commitments made in step 1 and step 2 along with the proof from step 2.
+   - The Prover sends to the verifier all the commitments made in step 1 and step 2 along with the proof from step 2.
    - The verifier now verifies the proof by enforcing the same constraints over the commitments plus any public values.

 ---